Deep Generative Models for Reject Inference in Credit Scoring: Conclusion

 \section{Conclusion}

-In this paper we have proposed two new Bayesian models for reject inference in credit scoring.
-These models use the posterior distribution of the outcome of the loan to infer the unknown creditworthiness of the rejected applications.
+In this research we develop two novel deep generative models for reject inference in credit scoring.
+Our models use the posterior distribution of the outcome of the loan to infer the unknown creditworthiness of the rejected applications.
 This is done by exact enumeration of the two possible outcomes of the loan, which is an advantage compared to reject inference methods based on extrapolation.
+To the best of our knowledge, this is the first research that develops novel methods for reject inference in credit scoring coupling Gaussian mixtures and auxiliary variables in a semi-supervised framework with generative models.

-The experiments show that our proposed models achieve higher model performance compared to many of the classical and machine learning approaches for reject inference in credit scoring.
-Additionally, the efficient stochastic gradient optimization technique used in deep generative models scales to large data sets, which is an advantage over supervised and semi-supervised support vector machines.
+The experiments show that our proposed models achieve higher model performance compared to many of the classical and machine learning approaches for reject inference in credit scoring, and the models' performance increases as we add more data for model training.
+Further, the efficient stochastic gradient optimization technique used in deep generative models scales to large data sets, which is an advantage over supervised and semi-supervised support vector machines.
+Note that even though the focus of this research is on credit scoring, our proposed models generalize to other research domains, e.g. image classification.

 The higher model performance of our proposed methodology is further enhanced by adding latent representations of the customers' data to the classifier.
 This data representation captures the intrinsic structure of the data providing relevant information for classification.
-Since the new methodology offers flexible modeling possibilities, we hope that this research spurs future work on reject inference in credit scoring improving the training stability and classification power.
+Since our proposed approach for reject inference in credit scoring offers flexible modeling possibilities, we hope that this research spurs future work on reject inference in credit scoring using deep generative model focusing on improving the training stability and classification power.